- Services and support

 - phone your nearest hospital, or your district health board’s psychiatric emergency service or mental health crisis assessment team

-- remain with them until support arrives
+- remain with them and help them to stay safe until support arrives.

 Helplines